More at rubyonrails.org:

 User was saved to database

-There is also after_save_commit, which is an alias for using the after_commit callback for both create and update together:
+In this case, it's better to use after_save_commit instead which is an alias for using the after_commit callback for both create and update:

 class User < ApplicationRecord